Virtual IP Addresses¶

 CARP VIPs and IP Alias VIPs can be combined in two ways:

 Proxy ARP VIPs function strictly at layer 2, providing ARP replies for the specified IP address or CIDR range of IP addresses.
-This allows pfSense to accept traffic targeted at those addresses inside a shared subnet.
-For example, pfSense can forward traffic sent to an additional address inside its WAN subnet according to its NAT configuration.
+This allows pfSense software to accept traffic targeted at those addresses inside a shared subnet.
+For example, pfSense software can forward traffic sent to an additional address inside its WAN subnet according to its NAT configuration.
 The address or range of addresses are not assigned to any interface on pfSense, because they don’t need to be.
-This means no services on pfSense itself can respond on these IP addresses.
+This means no services on pfSense software itself can respond on these IP addresses.